 Where do you come from, and were you involved with boats there?

-How did you hear about the educational tall ship Matthew Turner?
+How did you hear about Call of the Sea, educational tall ship Matthew Turner and schooner Seaward?

-How long have you been volunteering with the Matthew Turner?
+How long have you been volunteering here at COTS?

-What is your favorite task here, boat-building or otherwise?
+What is your favorite task to do here at COTS?

-Is there anything specific you’ve learned while volunteering here?
+Is there anything specific you have learned while volunteering here?